Web scraping: History

 After the birth of the World Wide Web in 1989, the first web robot, World Wide Web Wanderer, was created in June 1993, which was intended only to measure the size of the web.

 In December 1993, the first crawler-based web search engine, JumpStation, was launched.
 As there were fewer websites available on the web, search engines at that time used to rely on human administrators to collect and format links.
 In comparison, Jump Station was the first WWW search engine to rely on a web robot.

 In 2000, the first Web API and API crawler were created.
-An API (Application Programming Interface) is an interface that makes it much easier to develop a program by providing the building blocks.
 In 2000, Salesforce and eBay launched their own API, with which programmers could access and download some of the data available to the public.
 Since then, many websites offer web APIs for people to access their public database.

+In the mid 2020s, the web scrapers of LLM vendors have become a major source of web traffic, using distributed web crawling to avoid detection.

 Techniques

-Web scraping is the process of automatically mining data or collecting information from the World Wide Web.
-It is a field with active developments sharing a common goal with the semantic web vision, an ambitious initiative that still requires breakthroughs in text processing, semantic understanding, artificial intelligence and human-computer interactions.
+Data extraction techniques range from manual collection to sophisticated automated systems.
+Web scraping tools can be code-based or no-code.
+Commercial no-code tools such as Octoparse, Import.io, ParseHub, and WebHarvy use visual interfaces to configure data collection.
+Advanced methods analyze the underlying structure of web pages to transform unstructured content into a machine-readable format.
+These techniques use text processing or artificial intelligence, aligning with the technical goals of the Semantic Web.

 Human copy-and-paste

-The simplest form of web scraping is manually copying and pasting data from a web page into a text file or spreadsheet.
-Sometimes even the best web-scraping technology cannot replace a human's manual examination and copy-and-paste, and sometimes this may be the only workable solution when the websites for scraping explicitly set up barriers to prevent machine automation.
+The simplest form of web scraping is manual copying and pasting of data from a web page into a text file or spreadsheet.
+This approach requires no technical tools and can be used when automated scraping is blocked by website restrictions or when human judgment is necessary to interpret complex content.
+However, manual scraping is highly inefficient for large datasets, as it is time-consuming, prone to human error, and mentally exhausting.
+For this reason, it is generally considered impractical compared to automated methods, except in cases where automation is not feasible.

 Text pattern matching

-A simple yet powerful approach to extract information from web pages can be based on the UNIX grep command or regular expression-matching facilities of programming languages (for instance Perl or Python).
+A simple approach to extract information from web pages is to use the UNIX grep command or regular expression-matching facilities of programming languages (for instance Perl or Python), in order to find text matching a specified pattern.